symfony/symfony-docs/quick_tour/en/05-The-Architecture.markdown

 around as you see fit.

 You are just one step away from becoming a Symfony master.
-That's right, after reading the next part about how to extend the framework, you will be able to code the most demanding applications with Symfony.
+That's right, after reading the next parts about various built-in bundles, you will be able to code the most demanding applications with Symfony.

 [1]: http://groups.google.com/group/php-standards/web/psr-0-final-proposal